-- O you want a new car or a used car?
-New cars cost more but used cars do not have warranties so if anything breaks on your car you will need to pay for it to get fixed. - How many people will be driving in the car at one time? - Will you be driving mostly in a city, on the highway or in a small town? - How much can you afford to pay every month for the car and insurance?
-The bigger the car the higher the insurance will be. - O you need a car with 4-wheel drive?

-O you have a down payment saved up?
+- O Do you want a new car or a used car?
+New cars cost more but used cars do not have warranties so if anything breaks on your car you will need to pay for it to get fixed. - How many people will be driving in the car at one time? - Will you be driving mostly in a city, on the highway or in a small town? - When the end of the - O Do you need a car with 4-wheel drive? - Objust 2 Do you have a down payment saved up?